Call for Abstracts

 Chad Pinkelman, NIWC Pacific

-JNC is the largest U.S. military Positioning, Navigation and Timing (PNT) conference of the year with joint service and government participation.
-The event will focus on technical advances in PNT with emphasis on joint development, testing and support of affordable PNT systems, logistics and integration.
-From an operational perspective, the conference will focus on advances in battlefield applications of GPS; critical strengths and weaknesses of field navigation devices; warfighter PNT requirements and solutions; and navigation warfare.
+JNC is the largest U.S. military positioning, navigation, and timing (PNT) conference of the year with joint service and government participation.
+The event will focus on technical advances in PNT with emphasis on joint development, testing, and support of resilient PNT systems, logistics and integration.
+From an operational perspective, the conference will focus on advances in military applications of GPS; critical strengths and weaknesses of field navigation devices; warfighter PNT requirements and solutions; and navigation warfare.

-CUI U.S. only conference attendance will be screened by the Joint Navigation Warfare Center and will be restricted to U.S. only.
-The exhibit hall (June 13-14) will be open to all conference participants, exhibitors, their employees and related organizations.
-All materials displayed in the exhibit hall shall be Publically Releasable After Review.
+• The exhibit hall, June 2-3 at the Northern Kentucky Convention Center, will be open to all conference participants, exhibitors, their employees and related organizations.
+All materials displayed in the exhibit hall shall be Publicly Releasable After Review.

 Application/Impact of PNT Technologies in the Homeland Critical Infrastructure